Recently updated on November 30th, 2024 at 11:18 am

 Representation: Anxiety, sapphic Character

 I am OBSESSED with The Deepest Breath.
-An underrated queer middle grade book told in verse.
+An underrated queer middle-grade book told in verse.
 And it follows an 11-year-old girl dealing with anxiety.
-She is also trying to figure out what love is.

 It follows Stevie.
 She loves reading and sea creatures.
 She lives with her mum and has been friends with Andrew since forever.
 Her mum jokes that one day they’ll get married.

-This book is so beautifully written – emotional, heartwarming and with beautiful writing.
-It deals with anxiety, panic attacks and self-identity.
+This beautiful book deals with anxiety, panic attacks and self-identity.
 And I wish I’d had a book like this when I was younger.

 Buy on Amazon | Waterstones